-Examples of Crossbreds for Broilers or Laying Hens: (not limited to these) Cornish Rocks, DeKalb Sex Links, are: Runner, Campbell and Magpie Bantam Ducks are: Call, East India and Mallard.

-Highland 55, Hy- y-Boilers and etc.
+Examples of Crossbreds for Broilers or Laying Hens: (not limited to these) Cornish Rocks, DeKalb Sex Links, Highland 55, Hy- y-Boilers and etc.

 Heavy Weight Ducks are: Pekin, Aylesbury, Rouen and Muscovy.
+Medium

-Medium Weight Ducks are: Cayuga, Crested, Swedish and Buff.
-Light Weight Ducks
+Weight Ducks are: Cayuga, Crested, Swedish and Buff.
+Light